 Of course, the answer is the latter.
 Google is always going in that direction.
 And if at any point they figure out how to drop backlinks as a ranking factor, they won’t hesitate.

 To stay safe from Google algorithm updates, you need to write ONLY high-quality content that answers the searcher’s queries.
-Thin content websites have had a hard time this year, and will have even a harder time in the future.
+Thin content websites have had a hard time this year and will have an even harder time in the future.

 #2 – Build Backlinks, High-Quality Backlinks